ProgrammerDan/arionum-java/arionum-miner/README.md

 ##### General advice:

 Rule of thumb is no more then 1 miner per 4 cores/vcores.

-Pull the ```java -jar``` execution line out of the appropriate script to customize it.
-The .sh and .bat files are regenerated when you rebuild, so any customizations you make to them will be lost.

 ----------------------
 # Comparison to php-miner